Founder and Director of Strong Women Talking and Advocate for First Nation’s Women

 Her passion is to see the cycle of violence broken within communities and see women living safe, healthy lives able to pursue their destiny’s and dreams again.

 Aboriginal and Torres Strait Islander Social Justice Commissioner

-Mick Gooda commenced his term as the Aboriginal and Torres Strait Islander Social Justice Commissioner in early 2010.
+June began her five-year term as Australia’s Aboriginal and Torres Strait Islander Social Justice Commissioner on April 3, 2017.

 Non-Executive Director and Advisor to several Fintech Start-ups

 Hugo is a financial services executive with over 20 years of wealth management and capital markets experience.

 Originally from El Salvador, Hugo’s family migrated to the US where he studied and later built a successful career in funds management working for Fidelity Investment, Scudder Investments and Alliance Bernstein.
 Prior to relocating his family to Sydney, Hugo was Partner and Head Trader at Philadelphia International Advisors, L.P.
 (PIA), a US international money manager.
 In 2010, Hugo worked for Deutsche Bank (Sydney) and later founded Opico Capital, a Sydney based hedge fund.

 Hugo now serves as Non-Executive Director and Advisor to several fintech start-ups.
 He holds a Bachelor of Science Degree from Bentley University as well as an MBA from New York University Stern School of Business.

 Hugo was previously a Responsible Officer for an Australian Financial Services License (AFSL) and is also a Member of the Australian Institute of Company Directors and a Fellow at FINSIA.